TiesBos/EquiTrends/README.md

 - `var_mean_placebo_coef`: The estimated variance of the mean placebo coefficient.
 - `significance_level`: The significance level of the test.
+- `base_period`: The base period used in the testing procedure.
-- `num_individuals`: The number of cross-sectional individuals in the data.
+- `num_individuals`: The number of cross-sectional individuals in the panel.
-- `num_periods`: The number of periods in the data.
+- `num_periods`: The number of periods in the panel.
-- `base_period`: The base period in the data.
+- `num_observations`: The total number of observations in the panel.
+- `is_panel_balanced`: A logical value indicating whether the panel is balanced.
 - `equiv_threshold_specified`: A logical value indicating whether an equivalence threshold was specified.
 - If `is.null(equiv_threshold)`, then additionally: